-Until recently, many of us had only seen flaxseed in that cereal named after a patriotic “uncle”, and even then we may not have known that those tiny, dark brown seeds were flax.
+Until recently, many of us of a certain age had only seen flaxseed in that cereal named after a patriotic “uncle,” and even then, we may not have known that those tiny, dark brown seeds were flax.
 The main purpose of including flax seeds in that particular cereal was for the laxative effect that the seeds have, especially when eaten whole.

 However, everything changed a few years ago when flax seed became the latest “super food.”
 Whether you buy the tastier, and usually more expensive, golden flax or the standard brown flax, you are getting a substantial nutritional powerhouse, especially if you grind the seeds before you eat them.